eslint/eslint/docs/rules/prefer-arrow-callback.md

+# prefer-arrow-callback

-# Require using arrow functions for callbacks (prefer-arrow-callback)
+Requires using arrow functions for callbacks.

 Arrow functions can be an attractive alternative to function expressions for callbacks or function arguments.